Aya2Lati/MATLAB_Simulations/README.md

 Formation Transition - Demonstrates the swarm's ability to transition between different formations (V, Line, Circle) while maintaining cohesion.

 ### Stage 4
 Obstacle Avoidance for Single Particle - Develops and tests obstacle detection and avoidance for a single particle, identifying potential challenges for extending this capability to a swarm.
+This however faced issues due to failure to implement successfuly the obstacle avoidance

 ### Stage 5
-Swarm-Wide Obstacle Avoidance - Intended to apply the obstacle avoidance strategies from Stage 4 to the entire swarm.
+Swarm-Wide Obstacle Avoidance - Intended to apply the obstacle avoidance strategies from Stage 4 to an entire swarm.
 However, this stage was not successfully implemented due to complexities in coordinating swarm movements and obstacle detection.

 # Future Work
-Further development will focus on overcoming the challenges faced in Stage 5, enhancing the algorithms for swarm-wide obstacle avoidance, and improving the overall robustness and visualisation of the simulation.
+Further development will focus on overcoming the challenges faced in Stage 4 and 5, enhancing the algorithms for swarm-wide obstacle avoidance, and improving the overall robustness and visualisation of the simulation.